DininduSenanayake/ga4gh_NeSI/README.md

 >**Deprecation notice**- ga4gh-server is deprecated.
-PLease refer https://github.com/ga4gh/htsget-refserver
+PLease refer https://github.com/ga4gh/htsget-refserver which is the new implementation

 # ga4gh_NeSI